zndr27/repo_viz/README.md

 Create a virtual environment and install the dependencies from the pyproject.toml file.

-Then run "python -m install --upgrade dagshub" to ensure you have the latest version of the Dagshub CLI.
+Then run "python -m install --upgrade dagshub" to ensure you have the latest version of the Dagshub CLI, as certain package managers may install an older version.

 ## Run